There are many methods of war tax resistance. Each accomplishes a different set of goals and involves a different level of personal risk.

 “This sort of transfer is sensible not only for those of us with a little space in our 0% zone, but for anyone who thinks that they’ll be in a higher income tax bracket when they retire than they are today.
 Of course, this is just guesswork, but in a case like mine where today’s rate is 0%, it’s a no-risk no-brainer.” — David Gross

 The IRS may try to seize money from your retirement account.
 If you take withdrawals from the account, it may try to seize this money as you withdraw it.
-The IRS is reluctant to seize money from tax-advantaged retirement accounts before you withdraw from them, and generally will not unless you are what they call a “flagrant” tax evader — however, conscientious war tax resisters can be considered “flagrant” by their standards.
+The IRS is reluctant to seize money from tax-advantaged retirement accounts before you withdraw from them, and generally will not unless you are what they call a “flagrant” tax evader — however, conscientious war tax resisters can easily be considered “flagrant” by their standards (see: Internal Revenue Manual: 5.11.6 Notice of Levy in Special Cases).

 If they seize money from a tax-advantaged retirement account before you withdraw it, legally this is considered a withdrawal.
 It will not be subject to an early-withdrawal penalty, but in the case of tax-deferred accounts the withdrawal will be considered part of your income during the year it is seized.
 This may mean that you will owe additional tax that year or that the extra income will push you above the tax line.

-When Congress set up these tax-advantaged retirement account programs, it made an implicit bargain that the tax law of the future, when today’s workers retire, will be similar to current tax law.
+When Congress set up these tax-advantaged retirement account programs, it made an implicit bargain that the tax law of the future will be similar to current tax law.
 Of course, the people running Congress at that future date are probably not going to be the same people who made this bargain, and they will have their own agendas.

 Some radical tax-reform proposals might make a hash of the plans of retirees.
 For example, if the federal income tax were replaced by a national sales tax, those people who paid their taxes up-front and put their retirement savings into a Roth IRA would have to pay taxes all over again when they withdraw and spend their money.